Embotics/Scenarios/Deploy-Kubernetes-Cluster-AWS-Kubeadm/README.md

 The service is now configured and ready to test.
 In Commander or the Service Portal, go to the Service Catalog and request the Kubernetes service.
 Notice that you can specify the cluster name and select the Kubernetes version on the request form.

-Once the service request has completed, the new cluster is added to vCommander’s inventory as a Kubernetes managed system.
+Once the service request has completed, the new cluster is added to vCommander’s inventory as a Kubernetes cloud account.